JTech Communications Logo

 Specifically, medium-quality pages:

-• Have titles that summarize the pages they're on
+- Have titles that summarize the information it introduces

 Characteristics of High-Quality Pages